 The duck-billed platypus is an odd-looking type of mammal.
 They have a broad bill similar to a duck, a tail that resembles beavers, and webbed feet.
 They spend time both on land and in the water.
 The platypus is an exceptional swimmer and can dive underwater for up to 30 seconds when looking for food.

 The platypus lays between one and three small eggs.
 They develop in the uterus for 28 days and then are incubated by the mother for ten days.
 The mother then curls around them to keep them warm.

 Although they have mammary glands, they lack teats, something that most other mammals do have.
 They release the milk to the young through pores in the skin.

 The echidna is a monotreme with a body covered with spines except for the belly and face.
 The spines are mainly for protection from predators.

 There are two types of echidnas; the short-beaked and the long-beaked.
-The short-beaked are smaller than their counterparts and possess short beaks, just as their name suggests.
-The long-beaked have longer and down-curving beaks.
+The short-beaked ones are smaller than their counterparts and possess short beaks, just as their name suggests.
+The long-beaked ones have longer and down-curving beaks.
 They also have shorter spines.

 The echidnas have long snouts with long front claws to plow through the forest litter, break ant and termite mounds, and even turn over hollow logs.